fortyninemaps/picogeojson/README.md

 result = picogeojson.result_fromstring(api_response.decode("utf-8"))

 # Expecting one or more points or multipoints
-for geom in result:
+for geom in result.points:
     handle_point(geom)

-for geom in result.multipoints():
+for geom in result.multipoints:
     handle_multipoint(geom)
 ```